 In fact the Lavelett Truck line was located there at one time in the 1940s, notes Woodworth, as well as Engel Feed and Fuel in 1950s, the Fire Department in the 1960s, and the Equity Produce and Mercantile, which was a farmer's Co-op operating in 1922, by J.R.
 Close and C.C.
 Garrett.
 Elsi Romack Newbrough was clerk in 1918.

-Woodworth says people of a certain age, still come into the business and recall playing bingo as children in the fire hall, and Engel descendants still live in the Tri-Lakes area.
+Woodworth said people of a certain age, would come into the business and recall playing bingo as children in the fire hall, and Engel descendants still live in the Tri-Lakes area.

 He and his wife Catherine purchased the feed business from Judy Bliss, who acquired it in 1980.
-Artist Jodie Bliss, daughter of Bill and Judy Bliss, now has her studio facing the back of the lot, and the Bliss family still maintain ownership of the historic location.
+Artist Jodie Bliss, daughter of Bill and Judy Bliss, now has her studio there, and the Bliss family still maintain ownership of the historic location.

 Photo1: Interior of Will "Penny" Lierd's store on Washington Street in Monument in the 1880s, and left to right: Will Lierd, Fred Sailor, the man with the derby hat and whiskers, Andrew Curry.